zahidparvaiz1/Customer_Segmentation_Using_K_Means-CLustering/README.md

 ## How to Run the Project Locally
 To get started with this project locally, follow these steps:

-### Clone the Repository
-Download the repository to your local machine using the `git clone` command.
+1. **Clone the Repository**: Download the repository to your local machine using the `git clone` command.

-### Open the Notebook
-Launch the `Customer_Segmentation_Using_K-Means_Clustering.ipynb` notebook using Jupyter Notebook.
+2. **Open the Notebook**: Launch the `Customer_Segmentation_Using_K-Means_Clustering.ipynb` notebook using Jupyter Notebook.

-### Install Dependencies
-Make sure all required Python libraries are installed to ensure smooth execution of the notebook.
+3.**Install Dependencies**: Make sure all required Python libraries are installed to ensure smooth execution of the notebook.

-### Run the Notebook
-Execute all the cells in the notebook to generate results and insights from the analysis.
+4.**Run the Notebook**: Execute all the cells in the notebook to generate results and insights from the analysis.